Working Papers

 2. The Impact of Municipal Mergers on Pollution Control: Evidence from River Pollution in Japan (with Michiyoshi Toya)

-Municipal mergers, aimed at improving local public services, can not only internalize pollution spillovers affecting neighboring areas, but also weaken pollution control due to coordination costs and political power imbalances.
-We examine the environmental impact of municipal mergers by exploiting the staggered implementation of Japan’s mergers, which reduced municipalities by half.
+Municipal mergers, aimed at improving local public services, can not only improve environmental quality by internalizing pollution spillovers, but also weaken pollution control due to coordination costs and political power imbalances.
+We examine the environmental effect of municipal mergers by exploiting the staggered implementation of Japan’s mergers, which reduced municipalities by half.
 We find that municipal mergers increase river pollution by 5.5%, persisting for 14 years.
-These effects are concentrated in equal-footing mergers with high coordination costs and in incorporated municipalities with little political power.
+These effects are driven by equal-footing mergers with high coordination costs and incorporated municipalities with little political power.
 We find no evidence supporting alternative mechanisms, including changes in pollution spillover patterns and land use.

 3. Extreme Temperatures and Adaptive Health Investment: Evidence from Sanitation Behaviors in India